 TEFD offers a customized process to enable individual instructors and departments, schools, and colleges to study their own teaching as a means to improve student learning.

-TEFD provides facilitation, coaching, and specialized workshops upon request of departments and collegues on campus.
+TEFD provides facilitation, coaching, and specialized workshops upon request of departments and colleagues on campus.

 Programs with Faculty Funding

 Through this year-long fellowship program, faculty explore how they can enhance students’ learning and academic success across cultural, social, and learning differences by adopting a strength-based, inclusive, and equitable approach to teaching and learning grounded in the value of diversity.
 Open to all full-time faculty.

 A program that enables promising faculty to cultivate teaching excellence in a year-long collaboration.
 Compensation of a $7,000 grant to fellow's home department plus $5,000 for fellow's research trust fund after completion of all fellowship activities.
 Open to full-time tenure-track faculty (or tenured for no more than one year) and early-career non-tenure-track faculty on continuous appointment.